[Investigation] Is Luxembourg the weak link in EU and Nato security?

 But two Western intelligence contacts painted a different picture.

-"It seems like Nato doesn't really care about the security of its SECRET files, only from COSMIC TOP SECRET and ATOMAL CTSA — that's huge, it's reckless," one of the sources said.
+"It seems like Nato doesn't really care about the security of its SECRET files, only from COSMIC TOP SECRET and ATOMAL — that's huge, it's reckless," one of the sources said.

 "This isn't just a Luxembourg cock-up — it's a Nato cock-up," he added.